hashicorp/terraform-website/content/source/docs/cloud/api/policy-sets.html.md

 This page documents the API endpoints to create, read, update, and delete policy sets in an organization.
 To view and manage policies, use the [Policies API](./policies.html).

-Interacting with policy sets requires the manage policy sets permission. ([More about permissions](../users-teams-organizations/permissions.html).)
+Interacting with policy sets requires permission to manage policy sets. ([More about permissions](../users-teams-organizations/permissions.html).) <!-- permissions -->

 ## Create a Policy Set